GLOBAL MARKETS-Stocks, euro slide on fears of wider debt crisis

 Gold fell, pressured by easing U.S. consumer prices and uncertainty after a clash between France and Germany over whether the European Central Bank should do more to stem the region's debt crisis.
 [ID:nL5E7MG28J]

 U.S. gold futures for December delivery GCZ1 settled down $7.90 at $1,774.30 an ounce.
-(Reporting by Wanfeng Zhou, Ellen Freilich, Nick Olivari, Caroline Valetkevitch, Rodrigo Campos and Frank Tang in New York; Writing by Herbert Lash; Editing by James Dalgleish and Dan Grebler)
+(Reporting by Wanfeng Zhou, Chris Reese, Caroline Valetkevitch, Rodrigo Campos and Frank Tang in New York; Writing by Herbert Lash; Editing by James Dalgleish and Dan Grebler)

 * REPORTS A 5.51 PERCENT PASSIVE STAKE IN MELCO CROWN ENTERTAINMENT LTD AS ON DEC 31, 2016 - SEC FILING Source text (http://bit.ly/2jYQTCN) Further company coverage: